NumEconCopenhagen/projects-2023-f-m-r-23/dataproject/README.md

 # Data analysis project

-Our project is titled **Demographics and Health Care Expenditures in Danish Municipalities** and is about the age composition of Danish municipalities and their healt care expenditures.
+Our project is titled **Demographic Heterogeneity and Health Care Expenditures in Danish Municipalities** and is about the age composition of Danish municipalities and their healt care expenditures.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).